Engineering blog

 • Whether luxurious or rustic, barndos are large and open, giving the appearance of a barn or storage building.
 Large living rooms and kitchens can also be included, if the client wishes.

-• Tall, potentially vaulted ceilings, as high as eighteen feet.
+• Tall, potentially vaulted ceilings as high as eighteen feet.

 • A barndo’s interior living space is built above and around a large open space.

-• While natural light is not necessarily a “feature” of barndominium plans, it certainly allows you to enjoy the full extent of a barndo’s spacious interior and rural charm.
+• While natural light is not necessarily a “feature” of barndominium plans, it indeed allows you to enjoy the full extent of a barndo’s spacious interior and rural charm.
 Hence, many barndos will feature plenty of natural light.

 • Despite its rural elements, a barndominium incorporates modern amenities and comforts.